Chocolate Cheesecake

-The best chocolate cheesecake recipe – it’s creamy and tangy with a delicious chocolate flavor, chocolate cookie crust and chocolate ganache on top.
-Learn all the tricks to making decadent, restaurant-quality chocolate cheesecake.
+The ULTIMATE chocolate cheesecake recipe – this decadent cheesecake has a delicious chocolate flavor, silky smooth texture, Oreo cookie crust and chocolate ganache on top.
+Learn all the tricks to making restaurant-quality chocolate cheesecake.

-**This post was updated September 7, 2020 with new photos, a slightly updated recipe and new recipe tips**
+**This post was updated January 26, 2025 with new photos and step-by-step recipe tips**

 The Best Chocolate Cheesecake

-Chocolate Cheesecake was the first “grown-up” dessert I learned to bake.
-I’ve spent years perfecting, testing, and taste-testing the recipe – and you can feel confident that this recipe ticks all the boxes.
+I’ve spent years perfecting, testing, and taste-testing this chocolate cheesecake recipe – and you can feel confident that this recipe ticks all the boxes.

 - Crunchy Oreo cookie crust to support the filling